bright/new-www/content/blog/top-trends-in-healthtech.md

 <blockquote><h2></h2><div>For early-stage startups using AI (38% of digital health companies that raised A rounds in H1 2024 were AI-enabled), big Series A rounds can help support AI upstart costs like training models or acquiring datasets.</div><footer>rockhealth.com</footer></blockquote>

 CB Insights' annual list of the most promising digital health startups, "[The Digital Health 50](https://www.cbinsights.com/research/report/digital-health-startups-redefining-healthcare-2024/)", also indicates the direction HealthTech is heading.
-Notably, 33 out of the 50 companies are developing AI-augmented solutions.
+Notably, **33 out of the 50 companies are developing AI-augmented solutions**.

 <div className="image">![Digital Health 50](/images/digitalhealth-50-2024.png "Digital Health 50")</div>